Last updated on .

 Chicago Theatre Tour

-In my entire life, I had only entered this building twice for comedy shows.
+In my entire life, I had only entered this building twice before for comedy shows.
 I appreciated the grandeur of the entire building but never really knew the history of it.
 That’s why I decided to take a tour.

 Chicago Theatre on State Street in Chicago, Illinois